 Got your mind set on Europe?
 You will need to ensure your passport hasn’t expired.
 Then the next step is to plan your budget and how long you intend to stay.
 Once you have figured that out, it will be easier to plan the rest of your trip.

-If you are travelling internationally to Europe, you will need a valid passport.
+If you are traveling internationally to Europe, you will need a valid passport.

-The last thing you want is to realise your passport has expired on your way to the airport.
+The last thing you want is to realize your passport has expired on your way to the airport.
 If that’s not a buzz kill, we don’t know what is.

 If your passport has expired, you will need to know the cost and time-period to renew it.